 - Additionally, companies themselves lost more than $9 billion dollars to data-stealing phishing attacks worldwide, highlighting the need for merchants around the world to remember that even low-tech methods of fraud remain popular and effective. – Website Magazine

 Personal information such as email addresses, passwords, date of birth, credit card and social security numbers are all valuable pieces of the puzzle for thieves.
-ATO is often referred to as “identity theft” or “identity fraud”.
+ATO fraud (or account takeover fraud) is often referred to as “identity theft” or “identity fraud”.
 Theft of personal information can be used for many types of fraudulent attacks, including “Credential Stuffing” and “Password Spraying”.

 The threat of ATOs is constant as new tools are constantly being developed to buy on the Dark Web.
 That’s where machine learning and risk scoring, combined with a continuous fraud detection system that uses fraud rules, can help.